VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-In Table~\ref{table:robustnessmridata}, we compare supervised baselines without and with physics-based augmentations to \OM.
+In \cref{table:robustnessmridata}, we compare supervised baselines without and with the physics-based augmentations to \OM at different OOD motion and noise levels at inference time.
+We note that Noise2Recon is a specialized case of the \OM framework (i.e \textit{\OM (Noise)}) where the Augmentation Pipeline only consists of noise augmentations.
 For the supervised training with augmentation methods, augmentation is applied with probability $p=0.2$ during training for noise, motion, and composition corresponding to $g_N(g_M(\cdot))$.
-For consistency-based approaches, we used $\lambda=0.1$ for $\mathcal{L}_{cons}$ for noise, motion, and composition.
-Both \textit{Aug (Motion)} and \textit{\OM (Motion)} models were trained with $\mathcal{R}(\alpha)=[0.2, 0.5)$, and both \textit{Aug (Noise)} and \textit{\OM (Noise)} models were trained with $\mathcal{R}(\sigma)=[0.2, 0.5)$. \textit{Aug (Motion+Noise)} and \textit{\OM (Motion+Noise)} setting also follow these ranges.
-We include the results in the Appendix where smaller ranges $\mathcal{R}(\alpha)=[0.1, 0.3)$ for motion and $\mathcal{R}(\sigma)=[0.1, 0.3)$ for noise were used during training.
-We use a balanced data sampling approach where unsupervised and supervised examples are sampled at a fixed ratio of $1:1$ during training, and all consistency training approaches used augmentation curricula with highest validation cPSNR as described in Section~\ref{section:curriculum}.
-Results are shown with more unsupervised slices than supervised (1600 vs 320), which is a realistic clinical scenario.
-We show results for different accelerations, supervised data extents, supervised : unsupervised ratios, and augmentation curricula in the Appendix.
+For enforcing consistency, we used $\lambda=0.1$ for $\mathcal{L}_{cons}$ weighting for noise, motion, and composition that we refer to as \textit{Physics}.
+Both \textit{Aug (Motion)} and \textit{\OM (Motion)} models were trained with $\mathcal{R}(\alpha)=[0.2, 0.5)$, and both \textit{Aug (Noise)} and \textit{\OM (Noise)} models were trained with $\mathcal{R}(\sigma)=[0.2, 0.5)$. \textit{Aug (Physics)} and \textit{\OM (Physics)} setting also follow these ranges.
+We used a balanced data sampling approach where unsupervised and supervised examples are sampled at a fixed ratio of 1:1 during training \cite{desai2021noise2recon}.
+All consistency training approaches used augmentation curricula with highest validation cPSNR as described in \cref{section:curriculum}.